ocsolution/NUXT_DOC/Table.md

 ```

 ### + isTotalDetail
-Use the `isTotalDetail` to hidden OCTableFooter if `isTotalDetail` is `true`.
-Default: false.
+Use the `isTotalDetail` to hide the OCTableFooter.
+When `isTotalDetail` is set to `true`, the footer will be hidden.
+Default: false

 ### + haveBorder
-Use the `haveBorder` for OCTable has style border if `haveBorder` is `true`.
+Use the `haveBorder` to apply a border style to the `OCTable`.
+When `haveBorder` is set to `true`, the table will be displayed with borders.
 Default: false.

 ### + autoload
 Use the `autoload` in combination with the `api` prop to control whether data is automatically loaded from the server.
 When `autoload` is set to `false`, data will not be fetched automatically.
 To manually trigger data loading, use the exposed `ref` and call the `reload` function.
 Default: true.

 ### + selectAllPk
+Use the `selectAllPk` to display a "Select All" button that selects all rows in the table.The value of selectAllPk should be a string that matches the unique key property in `data` prop or data from `api` prop.

 ### + hideGroupBtnSelect
+Use the `hideGroupBtnSelect` to hide the "Select All" button group.
+When set to `true`, the selection controls will not be displayed.
+Default: true.

 ## Slots
+You can use `slots` to customize the header, the footer and data cells of the table.

 ### + headerTable
+Use the `#headerTable` slot to customize

 ### + headerLeft